Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 While NetworkVariable does support managed `INetworkSerializable` types, strings aren't in the list of supported types.
 This is because strings in C# are immutable types, preventing them from being deserialized in-place, so every update to a `NetworkVariable<string>` would cause a Garbage Collected allocation to create the new string, which may lead to performance problems.

-While it is technically possible to support strings using custom serialization through `UserNetworkVariableSerialization`, it isn't recommended to do so due to the performance implications that come with it.
+While it's technically possible to support strings using custom serialization through `UserNetworkVariableSerialization`, it isn't recommended to do so due to the performance implications that come with it.
 Instead, we recommend using one of the `Unity.Collections.FixedString` value types.
 In the below example, we used a `FixedString128Bytes` as the `NetworkVariable` value type.
 On the server side, it changes the string value each time you press the space bar on the server or host instance.
 Joining clients will be synchronized with the current value applied on the server side, and each time you hit the space bar on the server side, the client synchronizes with the changed string.

 :::note
 `NetworkVariable<T>` won't serialize the entire 128 bytes each time the `Value` is changed.
 Only the number of bytes that are actually used to store the string value will be sent, no matter which size of `FixedString` you use.